 If a legacy application has existing test automation in place, odds are that that automation will still be useful for the existing functionality.
 But it will likely not be as useful for new functionality (if it can be used at all).
-Rather than focus on doing a full rewrite of the automation code, instead use the new functionality or feature set to create new tests, using new techniques or tools if necessary.
+Rather than focus on doing a full rewrite of the automation code, instead create new tests of the new functionality or feature set, based on new techniques or tools as appropriate.

 How far down the road can you see?

-What may have been a promising platform at one time may fall out of favor down the road.
-Additionally, with companies merging or trying to streamline product offerings, a testing team may be asked to have their infrastructure fall in line with an existing framework.
-There can be a variety of reasons for this.
+What may have been a promising platform at one time sometimes falls out of favor down the road.
+Additionally, with companies merging or trying to streamline product offerings, a testing team may be asked to harmonize its infrastructure with a framework chosen as an organizational standard.
+Such policies have multiple motivations.
 Usually, it is because there is already a level of expertise in place, but just as important is the ability to train new people to use that technology.

 If a team has visibility into this and what the desired technology stack will ultimately be, it will be easier to train individuals on the team to be effective users, developers, and testers of those technologies.
-There still may be considerable need for learning and adaptation to get proficient with those technologies.
+There still may be considerable need for learning and adaptation to gain proficiency with those technologies.

 Separating the tools from the problems

-One of the biggest challenges with any test automation strategy is understanding what problems actually need to be overcome.
-It is common to look at test automation as having a hammer and, thus, every problem to be addressed as though it were a nail.
+One of the biggest challenges with any test automation strategy is to understand what problems actually need to be overcome.
+It is common to look at test automation as a hammer and, thus, every problem to be addressed becomes a nail.
 But there may be a variety of solutions that do not or will not fit into a standard test automation model.